Build a campfire, they said. It will be simple, they said.

 Why?
 A chip is comprised of hydrocarbons (similar to wood) and doused in fat; both burn easily.

 So, next time you want to bring your favorite snack to the campsite, use it to ignite your campfire before you chow down.

 Wrapping It Up…

-Ignite your outdoor spark with the security of knowing that you’ll have no problem holding a flame with a sawdust firestarter.
+Ignite your outdoor spark with the security of knowing that you’ll have no problem holding building a fire with a sawdust firestarter.

-If you don’t have any wood shavings laying around, there are still plenty of methods to create slow-burning, reliable fire starters so that you and your camping buddies can roast some marshmallows and bask in the warmth of the campfire.
+If you don’t have any wood shavings lying around, there are still plenty of methods to create slow-burning, reliable fire starters so that you and your camping buddies can roast marshmallows and bask in the warmth of the campfire.

 Start preparing your firestarters today, and as always, camp on!